-As for emissions from aircraft operations, consider only pollutants emitted from an aircraft's main engine and exclude emissions from APUs which are typically found installed onboard aircraft.
-APUs are modeled as separate type of emissions sources.
+Emissions from aircraft operations only consider pollutants emitted from an aircraft's main engine and exclude emissions from APUs, which are typically found installed onboard aircraft.
+APUs are modeled as separate types of emissions sources.

 The following input data are required: